How a “Miller Trust” Works As a Tool To "Break Open" Qualification for Medicaid Nursing Home Benefits

 We welcome your call to schedule a phone, zoom, or in person meeting with Travis Weaver, attorney, to answer your questions about a Miller Trust or Medicaid-paid nursing home care.
-Call 817-638-2022 or send us an email to schedule your phone meeting.
+Give us a call at 817-638-2022 or send us an email to schedule your phone meeting.

 If you don’t call us, find another experienced attorney to assist you.
 A skilled attorney will prepare the specific instructions needed for the trust.
 You’ll get advice on how the trust should be set up and how to fund it.
 It’s the best way to avoid the pitfalls and get all the benefits out of “Miller Trusts” or Qualified Income Trusts in Texas.

 Serving Denton County, Wise County, Tarrant County, and the surrounding area including Argyle, Lantana, Bartonville, Highland Village, Robson Ranch, Flower Mound, Lewisville, and Decatur

 Weaver Firm Attorneys